Implement MAP_32BIT flag to mmap()

 Linux supports this and it is useful for systems that do pointer packing where allocations need to be limited.

-Updated by Yuri Pankov almost 6 years ago
+Updated by Yuri Pankov about 6 years ago

 - Category set to kernel